 Mulberry Magazine is more than a magazine.
-It's a project that's been a labour of love for its creators and husband-and-wife-team, Eric and Grace.
-Here's a bit from Grace about how it all began...
+It's a project that's been a labour of love for u, the creators and husband-and-wife-team.
+We are Eric and Grace, and here's a bit from Grace about how it all began...

 I had the privilege of being homeschooled for a few years growing up and travelled Australia with my family (by far the best years of my childhood!).
 When I became a mum, I began searching for a homeschooling community, but couldn't find anything Australian that I related to.

-I wanted to connect with other like-minded families who were redefining what it looks like to home educate in 2016 and beyond, and find inspiration and hope in the stories of others.
+I wanted to connect with other like-minded families who were redefining what it looks like to home educate, and find inspiration and hope in the stories of others.

 Grace, Eric and Leo

-Thank you to each of you who reach out, contribute and share your inspiring journeys with us. xx
+Thank you to each of you who reach out, contribute and share your inspiring journeys with us every day. xx

 That's the story in a nutshell!
 Still want to know more?